Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jets stats and trends

-- The Jets have been underdogs by 6.5 points or more five times this season and covered the spread once.
+- The Jets have covered the spread once this year when underdogs by 6.5 points or more (in five chances).

 - New York's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- New York is 2-1 against the spread and 2-1 overall in games when it records more than 22.8 points.
+- When New York records more than 22.8 points, it is 2-1 against the spread and 2-1 overall.

-- New York is 2-3 against the spread and 2-3 overall when the team churns out more than 341.1 yards.
+- In games that New York totals over 341.1 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Jets have turned the ball over 12 more times (24 total) than the Eagles have forced a turnover (12) this season.
+- The Jets have turned the ball over 24 times this season, 12 more turnovers than the Eagles have forced (12).

 Home and road insights

-- At home this year, New York has two wins against the spread and is 2-3 overall.
+- New York has covered the spread twice at home, and is 2-3 overall there, this season.

-- In five games at home this season, New York has gone over the total three times.
+- In three of five games at home this season, New York has gone over the total.

-- In away games, Philadelphia is 4-3 overall and 4-3 against the spread.
+- This year in away games, Philadelphia is 4-3 against the spread and 4-3 overall.

-- Philadelphia has gone over the total in three of seven road games this year.
+- In three of seven road games this season, Philadelphia has hit the over.

 Powered by Data Skrive.